YAML vs JSON: Key Differences Explained

 Use YAML If:

-- You want to include comments for better documentation.
+- You need to include comments for documentation.

 Use JSON If: